open-austin/indigent-defense-stats/README.md

-## Tyler Technologies Odyssey County Records Scraper
+## Tyler Technologies Odyssey court records scraper

 This is a scraper to collect and process public case records from the Tyler Technologies Odyssey County Records system.
 The intention is to gain insight and advocate for defendant's rights.